CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](media/install-extensions.png "Lab Environment")

-1. You can validate you have all the required extensions with the latest versions by running the below command:
+1. You can validate that you have all the required extensions with the latest versions by running the below command:

    ```
    az version